hstack2003/CSC-101-Project/README.txt

     reps = {}
         dictionary that will contain restaurant names as keys and integers counting the number of preferences they match (ie the number of times they appear in the values of the user_res dictionary)

-Text files:
-    pyelp.txt: contains the Restaurants that meet the user's preferences

 Prototypes of all functions with documentation.
 The documentation will include - purpose of the function, usage of all arguments to the functions, usage of return type of the function.
 An example is listed below for your reference: